June 20 - 24, 2022

 The course is designed for persons with little or no conducting background.
 The course is structured in a way that maximizes individual attention for maximum growth and understanding during the intense week of study.

-Dr. Jordan will provide the initial pedagogical material for the course.
-After the introduction of material, students will hone conducting technique, skill and understandings for the rest of the week with Marjorie Hermann and Anthony Maglione.
+Jordan will provide the initial pedagogical material for the course.
+After the introduction of material, students will hone conducting technique, skill and understandings for the rest of the week with Anthony Maglione.

 Also, during this course, participants are taken through the new second revised edition of the Evoking Sound textbook.
 This is a unique opportunity to study with the author of one of the leading conducting texts in the country.
 Early enrollment is encouraged to guarantee a place in the class.